 See also Example 3: Text Entry and Numeric Entry questions.

+- This column is for the question types Multiple Choice, Multiple Response, and True/False only.
 Use a checkmark "x", "X" or the value 1 to indicate randomization is wanted for this question.
-Leave empty if you do not wish randomization.
+If you do not want your options/alternatives to be randomized, leave this field blank.

-If randomization is enabled on a question, it means that the order of the options/alternatives will be different for each candidate who gets this question on a test.
+- If a question has randomization enabled, the sequence of the options/alternatives will be different for each candidate that receives the question on a test.

 Text Entry | Numeric Entry |